C-Norton/C-Norton/readme.md

 VirtualBox | :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: | Virtualbox is a good piece of software for what it does.
 Like hyper-V, it's limited, but strong in its limitations.
 For lab work as opposed to full deployments, it's fantastic.
 I wouldn't use it for anything else, though, even with a firm understanding of basically all its features.
 VMWare VSphere/ESXI | :large_blue_circle: :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | I've not created new deployments with VMWare, but I have maintained smaller deployments (~20 VMs or fewer).
 Fundamentally, the licensing cost of VMWare is hard to justify vs the Xen ecosystem, as there is feature parity, though the ease of finding talent familiar is a factor.
 VMWare Workstation | :large_blue_circle: :large_blue_circle: :large_blue_circle: :small_blue_diamond: :small_blue_diamond: | I've used VMWare workstation as a lab hypervisor pretty extensively.
 I like it quite a bit more than Virtualbox, but also find it hard to justify the cost vs free software, seeing as it is for a lab environment, unless, of course, one's prod is VMware as well.
 XCP-ng / Xen | :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: | I run a production environment of 35 VMs, archiected and deployed from scratch on XCP-ng.
 I am the only engineer involved in this project, which is used to power my small business, run on a dell poweredge r720.
-As such, XCP-ng is my hypervisor of choice, as I am most familiar with it in production environments
+As such, XCP-ng is my hypervisor of choice, as I am most familiar with it in production environments.

 </details>